Karzur/Data_Quest_SQL-Library_Data_Analysis/README.md

 Additional tasks:
 1. Additionally to task 5 find first names and last names for top 10 people.
-2. Identify clients who kept books for at least 3 months in a row in last year.
+2. Identify clients who kept borrowing books for at least 3 months in a row in last year.

 ## My process

 ### Built with

 - PostgreSQL
+- Subqueries
 - CTE
+- Window functions
+- Self join

 ### What I learned

 1. How to setup Git for projects outside VSC
 2. Revised basic queries
-3.
+3. Revised CTE
+4. Revised window functions
+5. Learned self join <- turned out to be the hardest

 ### Useful resources

-- [CTE basics](https://www.sqlpedia.pl/cte-common-table-expressions/) - Website that explains what are common table expressions and how to use them on simple examples
+- [CTE basics](https://www.sqlpedia.pl/cte-common-table-expressions/) - Website that explains what are common table expressions and how to use them on simple examples.
+CTE used in task 8.
+- [RANK](https://neon.tech/postgresql/postgresql-window-function/postgresql-rank-function) - RANK() function documantation.
+Used in extra task 1.
+- [Self join](https://stackoverflow.com/questions/71407539/how-to-check-if-a-group-has-three-consecutive-values-in-a-column) - Basically answer for second extra task.

 ## Author